On an average day at

 intermediate and beginning skiers though, as there are miles and miles of scenic

 two kids thought Yellowstone’s terrain was “awesome.”
 I would

-add “spacious” with three or four-dozen skiers and snowboarders allotted eight
+add “spacious” with a few hundred skiers and snowboarders allotted eight

 modern lifts at a ski area with more acreage than Aspen, and a vertical drop of

-2,700-feet.
-You can still find untracked powder at 3:30 in the afternoon the day
+2,700-feet from Pioneer Mountain.
+You can still find untracked powder in the afternoon the day

 after a foot of “freshies,” if you haven’t succumbed to the fireside lounge for

 While the skiing is as good, or better because of the short guest list, as any

 top ski resort in North America – it is the Club’s niceties that really wowed